 With estimates of around 70% of the population being deficient in vitamin D, we’re apparently not getting the sun exposure and/or dietary intake we need.
 With the help of Dr. Greger, we learn more about how to ensure adequate vitamin D levels.

-Vitamin D is of course associated with the sun, but with estimates of around 70 percent of the population being deficient, we’re apparently not getting the exposure we require.
-Now this is an oversimplification of the matter as vitamin D comes in two basic forms: D2 and D3.
+Vitamin D is of course associated with the sun—but with estimates of around 70% of the population being deficient, we’re apparently not getting the exposure we require.
+Vitamin D comes in two basic forms: D2 and D3.
 D2 is present in vegetables and various supplements and D3 is mainly formed from our skin’s exposure to the sun, but is also present in a variety of animal products, like fatty fish and their oils, beef liver, egg yolks, and fortified dairy and grain products.
 The fortified products, however, have marginal levels for the most part, and are not well regulated.
-So what’s a vegan, particularly a vegan in non-tropical climates, to do?
-Well, in this fifth video in my nutrient series with nutrition powerhouse Dr. Michael Greger of NutritionFacts.org, we’ll tackled the vitamin D debacle.
+So what’s a vegan—particularly a vegan in non-tropical climates—to do?
+In this fifth video in my nutrient series with nutrition powerhouse Dr. Michael Greger of NutritionFacts.org, we’ll tackled the vitamin D debacle.

 To hear the entirety of Dr Greger’s answer, check out the video above.
 But here are some select nuggets:

 “Vitamin D is the sunshine vitamin.
 It’s actually not a vitamin but a hormone…our skin makes when it’s exposed to sunlight.
 We evolved running around, you know, naked in equatorial Africa getting baked in the sun all day.
 We just weren’t meant to live at such latitudes where during the winter months, up in Boston for example [where] … no matter how much you sunbathe naked on the commons, you are not going to make enough vitamin D.